LukeGrahamLandry/modding-tutorials/tutorials/9 Advanced Blocks.md

+## Description

+In this tutorial we make a block that does something when right clicked, placed or exploded (also works as soil)

+## Script

 This is going to be quite similar to advanced items

 Make a new package called blocks and in that a new class which extends Block